-UF Human Resources recently contracted with Sibson Consulting to evaluate the competitiveness of its state- and university-sponsored benefits and services, alongside other work in the area of compensation strategy.
+With the support of Sibson consulting, UF Human Resources recently evaluated the competitiveness of its state- and university-sponsored benefits and services, alongside other work in the area of compensation strategy.
 In the evaluation of our retirement landscape, we concluded more formal governance was needed to support the infrastructure surrounding the following UF-sponsored defined contribution plans:

 - The University of Florida 403(b) plan (voluntary)